AdobeDocs/audience-manager-learn.en/help/build-and-manage-audiences/profile-merge/interpret-audience-identity-reporting.md

 ---
 # Interpret [!DNL Audience Identity Reporting]

-[!DNL Audience Identity Reporting] provides customers with the ability to report on the total population of a [!UICONTROL trait] or [!UICONTROL segment] by person/household definitions of identity.
+[!DNL Audience Identity Reporting] provides customers with the ability to report on the total population of a trait or segment by person/household definitions of identity.
 Watch this video to see how it is manifested in the Audience Manager reports.

 >[!VIDEO](https://video.tv.adobe.com/v/28973/?quality=12)